linode/docs/docs/development/ror/ruby-on-rails-nginx-debian.md

         sudo apt install nodejs

     {{< note >}}
-If your Gemfile already includes `therubyracer`, or you have another Javascript runtime on your system already, you can skip this step.
+If your Gemfile already includes `therubyracer`, or you have another Javascript runtime on your system, you can skip this step.
 {{< /note >}}

 3. Open `/etc/nginx/sites-available/default` in a text editor and remove `default_server` from the first two lines of the `server` block: